mpc-qt/mpc-qt/README.md

 your progress in a spreadsheet, all while never leaving the comfort of your favorite media player.

+**Quick queueing:**  Out-of-order playback in the same style of xmms/qmmp.

 **More to come:** Comprehensive video-output filter support; Encoding support.
 Suggestions welcome.